Top Choices for Cold Climates

 2. Limestone: A Soft and Insulating Stone

 Limestone is another excellent choice for cold climates.
-It is a softer stone compared to granite, but its insulating properties help retain heat within the home.
-This stone is often used in flooring, facades, and even fireplaces, as its ability to absorb and release heat naturally creates a comfortable indoor environment.
-Limestone is also known for its attractive, neutral color palette, which complements various architectural styles.
+Although it is softer than granite, its insulating properties help retain heat within the home.
+Consequently, limestone is often used in flooring, facades, and fireplaces, as it absorbs and releases heat naturally to create a comfortable indoor environment.
+In addition, its neutral color palette complements various architectural styles.

 Why Limestone is Perfect for Cold Weather:

-• Provides insulation, helping to maintain a steady indoor temperature.
+Provides insulation, helping to maintain steady indoor temperatures.

-• Absorbs and retains heat, making it an ideal material for winter climates.
+Absorbs and retains heat, making it ideal for winter climates.

 Popular Limestone Varieties: